Autorun-AVS/HTML-CSS-A-Simple-Card-AVS-20240627/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 If professional developers see this, they might laugh.
 It's a simple practice project.
 The only important thing is about grid use and how the content can center both horizontally and vertically.
-In my experience, i you centering the content horizontally and vertically, use this property
+In my experience, for centering the content horizontally and vertically, use this property

    ```css
    height: 100vh; width: 100vw; display: grid; place-items: center;